huggingface/blog/embedding-quantization.md

 ### Demo

-The following demo showcases the retrieval efficiency using `exact` search through combining binary search with scalar (`int8`) rescoring.
+The following [demo](https://huggingface.co/spaces/sentence-transformers/quantized-retrieval) showcases the retrieval efficiency using exact or approximate search by combining binary search with scalar (`int8`) rescoring.
 The solution requires 5GB of memory for the binary index and 50GB of disk space for the binary and scalar indices, considerably less than the 200GB of memory and disk space which would be required for regular `float32` retrieval.
 Additionally, retrieval is much faster.

 <iframe
 	src="https://sentence-transformers-quantized-retrieval.hf.space"